 SoC and CPU System-Wide Approach to Security

-An overview of TrustZone technology is presented on the diagram on the right: the two processor family profiles offer the same security concepts, but with a totally different implementation.
-TrustZone technology provides a foundation for system-wide security and the creation of a trusted platform.
-Any part of the system can be designed to be part of the secure world, including debug, peripherals, interrupts and memory.
-By creating a security subsystem, assets can be protected from software attacks and common hardware attacks.
+TrustZone technology provides a foundation for system-wide security and the creation of a trusted SoC.
+Any part of the system can be designed as part of the secure world, including debug, peripherals, interrupts and memory.

-TrustZone technology within Cortex-A based application processors is commonly used to run trusted boot and a trusted OS to create a Trusted Execution Environment (TEE).
-Typical use cases include the protection of authentication mechanisms, cryptography, key material and Digital rights management (DRM).
-Applications that run in the secure world are called Trusted Apps.
+TrustZone technology within Cortex-A based application processors is commonly used to run trusted boot and trusted OS to create a Trusted Execution Environment (TEE).
+Typical use cases include the protection of authentication mechanisms, cryptography, mobile device management, payment, key material, and digital rights management (DRM).

 At the heart of the TrustZone approach is the concept of secure and non-secure worlds that are hardware separated, with non-secure software blocked from accessing secure resources directly.
 Within Arm Cortex-A processors, software either resides in the secure world or the non-secure world; a switch between the two is accomplished via software referred to as the secure monitor.

 This concept of secure (trusted) and non-secure (non-trusted) worlds extends beyond the processor to encompass memory, software, bus transactions, interrupts, and peripherals within an SoC.

 Trusted Execution Environment